PopnPrimp/popgym/transparency.md

 * [Pop Gym By-Laws](/assets/PopGymByLaws.pdf)- An early version of the doc that says how our officers should work with one another and the org.
 Preliminary and DEF subject to change

-For more on why we do the things we do see our [Glossary/Further Reading](glossary.md) section!